mullvad/mullvadvpn-app/docs/security.md

 Essentially, one can say that the app's "kill switch" is the fact that the [connecting], [disconnecting] and [error] states prevent leaks via firewall rules.

-### Block when disconnected
+### Always require VPN

-The "block when disconnected" setting in the app is regularly misunderstood as the kill switch.
+The "always require VPN" setting in the app is regularly misunderstood as the kill switch.
 This is not the case.
-The "block when disconnected" setting only changes whether or not the [disconnected] state should allow traffic to flow freely or to block it.
+The "always require VPN" setting only changes whether or not the [disconnected] state should allow traffic to flow freely or to block it.
 The disconnected state is not active during intermittent network issues or server changes, when a kill switch would normally be operating.